marcdejesus/marcdejesus/README.md

 I prefer Django for backend development due to its smooth development experience and powerful built-in admin interface.
 I’m also a strong advocate for Python-based backends because of Python’s extensive ecosystem for data analytics, machine learning, and scalable application development.

 For the frontend, I enjoy working with JavaScript frameworks such as Next.js for the web, and I prefer native mobile development using Swift and Kotlin to take full advantage of platform-specific APIs like Apple HealthKit.
+React Native is very good as well if the project has a lower budget and doesn't require as many native platform-specific features.

 ## About Me